+The Artist A.D. Cook

 What do you think of today’s modern art?

 There is good and bad in everything and every type of art.
-I love the quote “Modern art is what happens when painters stop looking at girls and persuade themselves that they have a better idea” attributed to poet John Ciardi, but in reality, I like a lot of modern art.
-I’ve created many abstracts and other art over the years that could be considered modern art but always find myself returning to figurative as my primary focus.
-It’s important as artists that we continue to push the boundaries and challenge conventions.
+I love the quote, “Modern art is what happens when painters stop looking at girls and persuade themselves that they have a better idea,” attributed to poet John Ciardi, but in reality, I like a lot of modern art.
+Over the years, I’ve created many abstracts and other art that could be considered modern art, but I always find myself returning to figurative as my primary focus.
+As artists, we must continue to push the boundaries and challenge conventions.
 Modern art encompasses a lot of ground, from Van Gogh and Toulouse-Lautrec to Picasso to art created since.
-Some are good; some is great; some not so great.
+Some are good; some are great; some are not so great.
 Today, there are more artists in the world than ever before, and there are unlimited options for collectors.
 Only time will tell the good from the rest.
 I’m still not convinced that two toothpicks glued to a shipping palette are art, but in the end, that’s not for me to decide.

 What did you think about the late artist Bob Ross?

-I never had the opportunity to meet him, but from what I understand I would have to say that he had a kind heart and was a good instructor with a passionate fan base.
+I never had the opportunity to meet him, but from what I understand, he had a kind heart and was a good instructor with a passionate fan base.
 He exposed a lot of people to the joy of creating art and exploring their creative side.

 A.D.
 Cook is our favorite Artist!